-§2-609.
-Right to adequate assurance of performance
+§2-1401.
+Insecurity; adequate assurance of performance

+(1).
+A lease contract imposes an obligation on each party that the other's expectation of receiving due performance will not be impaired.

+[PL 1991, c.
+805, §4 (NEW).]

-- (1).
-A contract for sale imposes an obligation on each party that the other's expectation of receiving due performance will not be impaired.
-When reasonable grounds for insecurity arise with respect to the performance of either party the other may in writing demand adequate assurance of due performance and until he receives such assurance may if commercially reasonable suspend any performance for which he has not already received the agreed return. - (2).
-Between merchants the reasonableness of grounds for insecurity and the adequacy of any assurance offered shall be determined according to commercial standards. - (3).
-Acceptance of any improper delivery or payment does not prejudice the aggrieved party's right to demand adequate assurance of future performance. - (4).
-After receipt of a justified demand, failure to provide within a reasonable time not exceeding 30 days such assurance of due performance as is adequate under the circumstances of the particular case is a repudiation of the contract.
+(2).
+If reasonable grounds for insecurity arise with respect to the performance of either party, the insecure party may demand in writing adequate assurance of due performance.
+Until the insecure party receives that assurance, if commercially reasonable, the insecure party may suspend any performance for which the insecure party has not already received the agreed return.

+[PL 1991, c.
+805, §4 (NEW).]

+(3).
+A repudiation of the lease contract occurs if assurance of due performance adequate under the circumstances of the particular case is not provided to the insecure party within a reasonable time not to exceed 30 days after receipt of a demand by the other party.
+[PL 1991, c.
+805, §4 (NEW).]

+(4).
+Between merchants, the reasonableness of grounds for insecurity and the adequacy of any assurance offered must be determined according to commercial standards.

+[PL 1991, c.
+805, §4 (NEW).]

+(5).
+Acceptance of any nonconforming delivery or payment does not prejudice the aggrieved party's right to demand adequate assurance of future performance.
+[PL 1991, c.
+805, §4 (NEW).]

+SECTION HISTORY

+PL 1991, c.
+805, §4 (NEW).